hyperdxio/hyperdx/LOCAL.md

 Most instrumentations can be configured using the `OTEL_EXPORTER_OTLP_ENDPOINT` environment variable.
 Ex: `OTEL_EXPORTER_OTLP_ENDPOINT=http://localhost:4318`.

-If you're using a HyperDX provided SDK, you may need to give a non-empty `HYPERDX_API_KEY` as well, API keys are not validated in HyperDX Local and therefore can be any non-empty value.
+If you're using a HyperDX maintained SDK, you may need to give a non-empty `HYPERDX_API_KEY` as well, API keys are not validated in HyperDX Local and therefore can be any non-empty value.

 ## Customizing Ports